mpirnat/django-tutorial-v2/README.md

   you'll need to install Python
   in order to make anything work.

-  You should install Python 3.4.
+  You should install **Python 3.4**.

+  Earlier versions of Python are not guaranteed to be compatible with the example code in this repository.

  2. [Git][git]